What Is A USDA REAP Grant?

 The good news is that farms have no size or geographical restrictions.
 You can be a large farm in the country or a small farm in the city.
 You do not need to meet any of the “rural small business” requirements noted above.

-However, those applying as a Farm will need to prove that more than 50% of their household income comes from selling agricultural products.
+However, those applying as a Farm must prove that more than 50% of their household income comes from selling agricultural products.
 If this is not the case, your farm business must be considered eligible as a “rural small business” and apply that way.

 For Both Groups To Be Considered, USDA REAP Grant Applicants Must: